 We ask a minimal stay of 4 weeks but reserve ourselves the right to shorten your stay if we don't have a good fit.
 On the other side if you want to leave earlier, tell us at least 2 days ahead so we can plan work and food.
 We also ask you to be respectful of the space you live in, clean up and respect and take care of the tools.
 If you loose or brake a tool we will ask you to pay for it.

-We ask the workawayers to cook and provide their own food or contribute OPTIONAL 70$/week and do dishes once a day.
+We ask the workawayers to cook and provide their own food or contribute OPTIONAL 85$/week and do dishes once a day.
 Healthy, diverse, home cooked meals, all from scratch.
 Food is not cheap in Costa Rica so it is not cost efficient for us to feed workawayer with the cost and the quality of costarican farm workers.

 At the farm you can pick arugula, basil, ginger, turmeric, cilantro, mangos (may to July), starfruits, mandarines, grapefruits, lemons, coconut, sugar cane, yucca and bananas (organic and fresh, so delicious).

 It is a wonderful place 10 km away from the Corcovado national park, one of the 10 biodiversity hotspots of the world, says National Geographic.
 We would like you to use the farm to learn and discover tropical agriculture, forestry and ecosystem and discover a little piece of the Osa Peninsula.